eLearning - podcasts, webinars and conference recordings

 This innovative approach enables you to learn at a convenient time and location, and covers a range of subject matters, including:

-- careers advice podcasts: selling your skills and strengths; how to write an effective CV; preparing for interview.
+- careers advice podcasts: selling your skills and strengths; how to write an effective CV; preparing for interview, personal transition - Change and You.
+Coming soon tools and tips for those considering self employment.

 - health and wellbeing podcasts: